Early Intervention In-Home to Online Evaluations: Why Online Assessments Work

 7. The evaluation team does not have to cancel or reschedule for the weather, mild illness, or other factors.

 8. Laptops and testing materials brought into the home distract children making the evaluation less effective.

-When the COVID-19 crisis comes to end, we Early Intervention professionals need to reconsider the role online therapy should play in our practice.
+In today’s environment, we Early Intervention professionals need to reconsider the role online therapy should play in our practice.
 While in-person treatment and evaluations are preferred by most, online therapy should remain a viable option.
 A hybrid model is an efficacious approach to Early Intervention.
 This model allows for online therapy to occur for both intervention and evaluation when in-person services are not feasible.